rveciana/rveciana.github.io/_posts/python/2018-09-18-gpujs-mapping-performance.markdown

 So it's a really good performance if you think that it's run on the browser using a non compiled language (although using the GPU, of course!)

+Finally, it would be nice to check the performance against python + GPU, but I have never worked with it.

 Links
 -----